Material Ethereal Constructs: Sequential, Poetic Dialogues

 “We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty.”— MAYA ANGELOU

 Life is dynamic!
-We have free will.
-Humans experience, select, construct, and reconstruct their lives over time or in the blink of an eye.
-Beliefs come and go and are sometimes useless, like shoes that are outgrown or worn out.
+We create our reality through free will.
+Humans experience, select, construct, and reconstruct their lives over time and in the blink of an eye.
+Customs come and go!
+Traditions and norms are sometimes useless, like old shoes that are outgrown or worn out.
 Artists create and evolve with truths held deep within.
-I am not old or new school or trendy.
+I am not old or new school.
 I am evolving within the flux of life of which I know very little.

 How do we discover who and what we are, where we come from, and where we are going?
-Live consciously in the moment and ride the roller coaster of life with equanimity while releasing anger, sorrow, and negative energies as the stars, planets, ecosystems, and cultures recycle.
-Project loving kindness, compassion, and forgiveness; receive much of this in return.
+Live consciously in the moment, ride the roller coaster of life with equanimity, and release anger, sorrow, and negative energies as the stars, planets, ecosystems, and cultures recycle and move on.

 Are we another form of hologram or "human energy vehicle (HEV)" masquerading as material beings through illusory force fields?
-Do we pre-select bodies to elevate… or debase?
-The reliance on humanity’s physical senses or scientific measures to determine reality are closer to folly than truth.
+Do we pre-select bodies to evolve and elevate … or debase?
+The reliance on humanity’s physical senses or scientific measures to determine reality is closer to folly than truth.

-In the end, we abandon all possessions and accomplishments and are placed in flesh-and-bone junkyards or cremated for interment or the ceremonial scattering of ashes.
+In the end, we abandon all possessions, accomplishments, and relationships and are placed in flesh-and-bone junkyards or cremated for interment or the scattering of ashes.
 Do souls recycle within the mysterious voids as all energies do?
 Many sages ask, "Are we spiritual beings having physical experiences?"
 To what end?
 Purification and/or Karma?
-Questions like these reflect humanity's greatest mysteries, scientific puzzles, and truths.
+Questions like these reflect humanity's greatest mysteries and scientific puzzles.

-I frequently walk in Lakeview and Forest Hill Cemeteries, and other sites across Chautauqua County, New York.
+I frequently walk in Lakeview and Forest Hill Cemeteries, as well as other sites across Chautauqua County, New York.
 It's time for Day of the Dead inspirations!
 The rock-hard, stone-cold monuments juxtaposed with the moss, lichen, and lush forest settings to stimulate writing with light.
 The Sun's light and shadows are dynamic partners that stimulate imaginal journeys.
-Forms morph again and again!
+Forms morph again… and again!

 My images are sequential, totemic, and poetic.
 Audiences can touch, feel, and experience the material world's hyperrealities.
 Some artists spark dialogues by orchestrating a series of images and symbols.
-Nathan Lyons, the noted teacher, curator, photographer, and visionary expresses visual, spiritual, and philosophical conversations within Notations in Passing.
+The noted teacher, curator, photographer, and visionary Nathan Lyons expresses visual, spiritual, and philosophical conversations within Notations in Passing.

 The arts are a means to define, refine, heal, and enrich our lives in manifold ways.
 "You don't need to be a brain scientist to understand that the arts have physiological, psychological, and spiritual benefits," said Mary Magsamen, Founder and Director of the International Arts + Mind Lab Center for Applied Neuroaesthetics at Johns Hopkins University School of Medicine.